-TDM is available currently at Edinburgh University.
-Cats are sampled after 3-5 doses of starting the oral GS-441524; ideally, 2-3 ml serum and 0.5 ml EDTA should be taken at peak (2-3 hours post-dose) or trough (9-12 hours post-dose) times after GS-441524 is given.
+TDM is available currently at University of Edinburgh in the UK.
+Cats are sampled after 3-5 doses of starting the oral GS-441524; ideally 1.5ml serum and 0.5ml EDTA should be taken at peak (2-3 hours post-dose) or trough (9-12 hours post-dose) times after GS-441524 is given.
 This can be combined with alpha-1 acid glycoprotein (AGP) measurement.
-1.5 ml serum is the fipadvice@gmail.com minimum volume required for TDM and AGP measurements without haematology and biochemistry testing.
-Email Rachael Hammond (Rachael.Hammond@ed.ac.uk) for information on submission.
-Results can allow adjustment of GS-441524 dosage or frequency of administration.
-TDM measurement is currently (February 2024) available free of charge.
+Email Rachael Hammond (Rachael.Hammond@ed.ac.uk) for Results can information on submission. allow adjustment of GS-441524 dosage or frequency of administration.